How to Help Your Child Build Excellent Credit Before Graduation

 5. Open a Credit Card

 This is why it’s so important we teach our children financial responsibility at a young age and keep teaching them into adulthood.
-No two children are alike, so you may have to tailor how you teach financial responsibility, but it can and should be done.
+No two children are alike, so you may have to tailor how you teach financial responsibility, but it can and should be done because it’s one of the best gifts we can not only give to them but show them firsthand how to build excellent credit and the benefits that come with it.

 How to Help Your Child Build Excellent Credit Before Graduation